dnsimple/strillone/README.md

 ## Slack configuration

-Vox integrates with Slack using the [Slack Incoming Webhook](https://api.slack.com/incoming-webhooks) feature.
+Strillone integrates with Slack using the [Slack Incoming Webhook](https://api.slack.com/incoming-webhooks) feature.

 First, you need to [setup an incoming webhook](https://my.slack.com/services/new/incoming-webhook/).
 Select the Slack channel and follow the instructions.